How Growers Can Prepare Their Crops for Late Season Success

 Plants and soil microbes can work together to carry the crop across the finish line.

-For Elaina, one big benefit of SOURCE is that it can be incorporated into existing management practices and it doesn’t require any extra passes, and considering how dry much of Kentucky was last year, that’s a big bonus.
+For Elaina, one big benefit of SOURCE is that it can be incorporated into existing management practices and it doesn’t require any extra passes.

 Some products need to be applied either mixed with water or don’t mix with other chemistries,” she says.
 But SOURCE gets a free trip across the field — it can be applied as part of a fungicide or herbicide pass.
 And, as growers prepare for potential drought periods, it can help alleviate some of the stress on crops.”